polterguy/phosphorusfive/plugins/p5.events/README.md

 ```

 To understand what goes on in the above piece of p5.lambda, realize that arguments passed into an Active Event, will be prepended at the top of
 the event.
-Since what we pass in, are Hyperlisp "keywords", this means that these keywords will be evaluated, from inside of our Active Event,
+Since what we pass in, are Hyperlambda "keywords", this means that these keywords will be evaluated, from inside of our Active Event,
 before the original code for our *[foo]* Active Event is evaluated.
 Since our code, contains a return invocation as its last piece of code,
 this means that we will "return early" from our event, before the event lambda object itself, is even evaluated.